Causal Bandits: Online Decision-Making in Endogenous Settings: Literature review

-In online settings, data arrives sequentially.
-This adaptive nature complicates causal inference. \cite{nie2018adaptively} showed that estimates of arm-specific expected rewards in UCB and TS algorithms are biased downwards.
-This downward bias is due to that arms with random upward fluctuation are sampled more, while those arms with downward fluctuation are sampled less (\cite{hadad2021confidence}). \cite{bibaut2021post} presented that standard estimators no longer follow normal distribution asymptotically so that classic confidence interval fail to provide correct coverage.
-To address the inference problem in online settings, \cite{chen2021statistical} studied the consistency and asymptotic distribution of the online ordinary least square estimator under epsilon-greedy policy.
-We extend their approach to two stage least square estimation in online settings and contribute to the literature by proving the consistency of our estimator which addresses endogeneity problem in online settings. \cite{lattimore2016causal} studied the bandit problem on a causal graph and proposed new algorithms to learn good interventions in stochastic online settings.
+However, machine learning methods, such as methods used in MAB problems, are usually designed to obtain the best out-of-sample predictions, while econometric methods are focused on deriving best unbiased estimators \citep{dzyabura2018machine}.
+In this paper, we are interested in both reaching good predictions and unbiased causal estimation.
+Yet, the adaptive nature of MAB problem complicates the causal inference of advertising effects. \cite{nie2018adaptively} showed that estimates of arm-specific expected rewards in UCB and TS algorithms are biased downwards.
+This downward bias is due to that arms with random upward fluctuation are sampled more, while those arms with downward fluctuation are sampled less (\cite{hadad2021confidence}). \cite{bibaut2021post} presented that standard estimators no longer follow normal distribution asymptotically so that classic confidence intervals fail to provide correct coverage.
+To address this inference problem in online settings, \cite{chen2021statistical} studied the consistency and asymptotic distribution of the online ordinary least square estimator under epsilon-greedy policy.
+We extend their approach to two stage least square estimation in online settings and contribute to the literature by providing the consistency and asymptotic normality of our estimator.
+Besides, \cite{lattimore2016causal} studied the bandit problem on a causal graph and proposed new algorithms to learn good interventions in stochastic online settings.
 There are two significant differences between their work and ours.
 First, we focus on a single linear model of the features and rewards, while they studied causal graph of features and rewards.
 Second, they did not consider the endogeneity problem, which our work mainly contributes to.